lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 Comments to the Corresponding Author
 The author proposes new macroecological metrics – species rank surface (SRS) and generalized dimensions spectrum DqSRS, which is the result of SRS multifractal analysis.
 New metrics are compared with the classical rank abundance distribution (RAD) and the spectrum of generalized dimensions DqSAD, which reflects the scaling of species abundance distribution (SAD).
 To demonstrate the possibilities of new metrics, author uses a simple toy model and a more realistic dynamic model of community.
 Author also has developed a procedure for statistical comparison of RAD, DqSRS and DqSAD for the latter model.
 This procedure is applied to detect differences between communities with varying degrees of neutrality as well as to demonstrate the differences in power between the metrics.
 I highly appreciate the new method of analysis and consider it as having high potential.
 However, the current manuscript is not suitable for publication.
 The main drawbacks:

-1. The author offers no meaningful interpretation of dimensions DqSRS, restricting discussion to statements that dimension for large negative q reflect the distribution of rare species, and dimensions for large positive q reflect the distribution of the dominant species.
+#1.
+The author offers no meaningful interpretation of dimensions DqSRS, restricting discussion to statements that dimension for large negative q reflect the distribution of rare species, and dimensions for large positive q reflect the distribution of the dominant species.
 Such lack of interpretation leads to that the new metric is used rather as a "black box", which can or cannot distinguish the communities.
+- I added a some more interpretations, and about wath we know and what we don't know about Dq.
+This is why I added the simple toy models to understand more about how D_q is related to SAD and spatial patterns.

-2. Toy examples are chosen poorly.
+#2.
+Toy examples are chosen poorly.
 I cannot imagine a community consisting of linear clusters of species ordered by their overall abundance.
+- these are examples of very simple species gradients and don't intend to be realistic, and mimic in a primitive way an enviromental gradient.

 #3.
 Statistical procedure used for comparison of spectra is very unconventional and raises suspicions in its correctness.
 For comparison between a pair of two-dimensional curves author uses Anderson-Darling test, which is designed to compare the empirical distribution functions of two samples of one-dimensional random variables, samples must consist of independent observations.
 From the point of view of Anderson-Darling test the generalized dimensions spectrum Dq is a bimodal distribution with modes at D_-inf and D_+inf and relatively homogeneous distribution between them.
 Consequently, what is compared by Anderson-Darling test is just a position of the minimum and maximum of spectra.
 Obviously, this is not a procedure that is needed for spectra comparison.
 I did not encountered the procedure for the statistical comparison of the generalized dimensions spectra.
 If the author intends to develop such a procedure, its description and justification must be given with a stronger consideration.
 - I added an explanation of why this test can be used with Dq

-4. The spectrum of generalized dimensions reflects the spatial scaling of some measure.
+#4.
+The spectrum of generalized dimensions reflects the spatial scaling of some measure.
 The use of multifractal analysis implies self-similarity of the studied object, which manifests itself in the power-law form of dependence of partition function Zq on scale.
 Analysis of the relationship Zq (A) must precede any further analysis.
 If there is no power-law scaling, the object is not self-similar and its fractal analysis makes no sense.
 The power law looks like a linear function on a logarithmic scale.
 The author uses the coefficient of determination R^2 for the analysis of linearity.
-# R^2 is not a measure of linearity, it reflects only the scatter of points around the regression line.
+R^2 is not a measure of linearity, it reflects only the scatter of points around the regression line.
 The proposed rule of thumb was not justified.
+- I added an explanation about R^2

-The author shows figure with Zq(A) scaling only for toy models but not for dynamical models, whereas it is well-studied for neutral models that their species-area relations is triphasic with power law in a narrow range of scales.
+#The author shows figure with Zq(A) scaling only for toy models but not for dynamical models, whereas it is well-studied for neutral models that their species-area relations is triphasic with power law in a narrow range of scales.
 It is not clear whether there is power-law scaling for dynamical model in studied range of scales.
-- Eliminate figure 4 with R2 add figure with fit for neutral model
+- Eliminate figure 4 with R2 add figure with fit for neutral model, and several figures in the appendix.

 I believe that the current version of manuscript requires serious improvement and at this stage must be rejected and resubmitted.